nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/design_patterns.md

 - Registry Repository
 - Publish Subscribe

-# Patterns and ITK Outpatient Letter Based ITK Messaging Solutions  #
+# Patterns and ITK3 Outpatient Letter Based ITK3 Messaging Solutions  #

-Considering the design pattern / topology influences how any exposed ITK Outpatient Letter based ITK Messaging Solutions can be used and work within a system.
-ITK Messaging Solutions help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.
+Considering the design pattern / topology influences how any exposed ITK3 Outpatient Letter based ITK3 Messaging Solutions can be used and work within a system.
+ITK3 Messaging Solutions help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.